riul88/call-recorder-for-android/README.md

 Direct download of the apk: https://github.com/riul88/call-recorder-for-android/blob/master/bin/Android%20Call%20Recorder.apk

+Compatible with Android 2.2 (API 8) or above

+Tested on Android 4.1.2, 4.2.2 and 4.4.2

+Some devices with Android 4.4.2 and Android 5 are not able to start recording

+This repository is maintained by Raul Robledo, the base code was developed by Kobi Krasnoff, and automatically exported from code.google.com/p/call-recorder-for-android into this repository.

+Note: For some reason Android will not properly clean references to MediaRecorder, that will stop the application to use MediaRecorder again until phone is rebooted.

 Change log:
+2015-03-21
+- RecordService flow updated to allow stop and start recording during call
+- Added authors and contributors files

+2015-03-18
+- Removed unneeded Internet permission

 2015-03-17
 - Fixed random application breaking bug caused by Service was called with null intent
 - Fixed application breaking bug when other files exist on the recordedCalls folder